-St. Paisios on Busyness
+St. Paisios on Simple Living

 Earlier this year, for the first week of Great Lent, I had the opportunity to go to the Saint Herman of Alaska Eastern Orthodox monastery in Platina, California.
 It was a beautiful setting nestled in the mountain wilderness southwest of Redding.
 Here are some pictures from the week I spent there.